How A White Power Rally in Charlottesville Turned Deadly

 Following a protest held by several hundred torch-wielding white nationalists who clashed with counter protesters on the University of Virginia campus Friday, security concerns intensified ahead of a “Unite the Right” rally planned for Saturday.

-Reporters live-tweeted from the protest Friday night, and continued to documented the increasingly violent protests and counter-protests in Charlottesville.
+Reporters live-tweeted from the protest Friday night, and continued to document the increasingly violent protests and counter-protests in Charlottesville.

 A meme circulated on Twitter after an image was released of the white nationalists rally on Friday night.